Echoes In The First Person Podcast Por Michael Washington Brown arte de portada

 Echoes in the First Person is a collective effort.

 Deep thanks to Scott A. Jennings, our masterful sound mixer.
-Original composition and sound Design by Lawrence Huang, who shapes our sonic world.
+Original composition by Ayla M. Charness, who shapes our sonic world as both sound designer and composer.
 Theme music by Soundside.

 Produced by Michael Washington Brown, with care and intention.